 How to Use Cooking as a Mindfulness Practice

-Before I share my tips on how to use cooking as a mindfulness practice, I want to acknowledge that this is not a classic approach to mindfulness since you are being active and are sometimes drawn in multiple directions, but I still maintain that using your time in the kitchen to focus on the task at hand and nothing else can help you to remain in the present moment, which is something so many of us struggle with.
+Before I share my tips on how to use cooking as a mindfulness practice, I want to acknowledge that this is not a classic approach to mindfulness since you are being active and are sometimes drawn in multiple directions.
+But I still maintain that using your time in the kitchen to focus on the task at hand and nothing else can help you to remain in the present moment, which is something so many of us struggle with.

 Choose to Make Cooking a Mindful Time

-Try your best to minimize other distractions.
+The first step to turning cooking into a mindfulness practice is to try your best to minimize other distractions.
 This means turning off the radio or TV, ignoring (or silencing!) your phone, and cooking on your own (in other words, if you want to use your time cooking as a mindful time, it isn’t the time to invite your kids to cook with you, just save that for another day).

 Start with One Step